 We work across sectors to develop and implement coordinated, systemic approaches to creating healthier communities.
-This includes leveraging technology and digital innovation to help advance health and wellness by disseminating evidence-based individual, systems, and investment strategies.
-CHMI’s goals are to reduce the prevalence of preventable health outcomes and close health inequity and disparity gaps by improving access to key contributors to health for all people.
+This includes leveraging innovation social entrepreneurship to help advance health and wellness by disseminating evidence-based individual, systems, and investment strategies.

-Our National Program seeks to scale chronic disease prevention strategies while addressing health disparities within our social determinants of health model.
-By partnering with corporations and non-governmental organizations (NGOs), the National Program focuses on the following six initiatives: employee health, military and veteran health, health disparities, access to nutrition, access to sport and physical activity, and prescription drug abuse.
-By building long-term relationships between key stakeholders in these fields within the United States health care system and leveraging their resources within a collective impact model, CHMI is able to expand coverage to reach all demographics and measure its success using a set of nationally recognized indicators.
+Our National Programs seeks to scale chronic disease prevention strategies while addressing health disparities within our social determinants of health model.
+The National Programs partners with corporations and non-governmental organizations (NGOs) to increase the capacity of stakeholders and decision-making institutions in five key health areas: child health and welfare, college health, employee health, access to sport and physical activity, and prescription drug and opioid abuse.
+By building long-term relationships between key stakeholders in these fields and aligning resources and efforts within a collective impact model, CHMI is able to empower organizations and communities to integrate health promoting infrastructure and measure its success using a set of nationally recognized indicators.